AbhishekR14/WhatsApp-Clone/README.md

 This is a practice project where i have cloned the WhatsApp Web Apllication.

---Open the "Main.html" file to see the clone.--
+This is the link to the webpage:- https://abhishekr14.github.io/WhatsApp-Clone/

 Check out all the features which are same as it is in the WhatsApp Web Apllication.